 Domestic violence (or intimate partner violence) is a pattern of behavior used to establish and maintain power and control over an intimate partner.
 These are behaviors that physically harm, arouse fear, prevent a partner from doing what they wish or force them to behave in ways they do not want.
-Abuse includes the use of physical and sexual violence, threats and intimidation, emotional abuse, and economic deprivation.
+Abuse includes the use of physical and sexual violence, threats and intimidation, emotional abuse, reproductive control, coercion, economic deprivation, stalking or surveillance, and exploitation.
 Many of these different forms of abuse can be going on at any one time.

 - Power and control form the center of the wheel, as this is what the abuser is ultimately attempting to achieve over their partner.